angstrom-123/Jupiter-Chess-Interface/README.md

 - Your engine will go in the `engines/` folder
 - Your engine will implement the abstract class `BaseEngine` from `framework.base_engine`
-- After setup, you should move your engine to a separate repo and link it as a submodule (like I have done with [Jupiter Engine](https://github.com/angstrom-123/Jupiter-Chess-Engine))
 - If your engine uses python, then make sure you have a virtual environment set up inside your engine folder with your dependencies
-- Compiled engines must be built manually before the client can interact with them
+- You should work in a fork of this repository and have your engine in a separate repo linked as a submodule
+  - More details are available in [contributors.md](CONTRIBUTORS.md)

 #### Step 1 - Setup Your Project

-- Create a new folder inside of `engines` for your engine
+1. Create a new folder inside of `engines` for your engine
-- Go inside your new engine folder
+2. Go inside your new engine folder
-- Create an empty file named exactly `__init__.py` to register your module
+3. Create an empty file named exactly `__init__.py` to register your module
-- Create a new python file.
+4. Create a new python file.
 This will be your interface with Jupiter Client.
 You can call it anything, for example `example_engine.py`
-- Inside this file, import required classes: `from framework.base_engine import BaseEngine, TimeControl`
+5. Inside this file, import required classes: `from framework.base_engine import BaseEngine, TimeControl`
-- Also import the `override` annotation: `from typing import override`
+6. Also import the `override` annotation: `from typing import override`
-- Create a class for your engine that inherits from `BaseEngine`.
+7. Create a class for your engine that inherits from `BaseEngine`.
 Name it what you like, for example `class ExampleEngine(BaseEngine):`
-- If you wish to use python for your engine, create a virtual environment directly inside your engine folder for all dependencies
+8. If you wish to use python for your engine, create a virtual environment directly inside your engine folder for all dependencies
-- If you wish to use another language, you must make sure that it is compiled and ready for use in the python interface file
+9. If you wish to use another language, you must make sure that it is compiled and ready for use in the python interface file

 #### Step 2 - Implement The API

 Currently there are three required methods that you must implement in your engine class.
 It is reccommended to keep additional engine implementation separate to keep this interface clean.

 The methods that you must implement are:
-- init: `init(self, tc: TimeControl, fen: str | None = None) -> None`
+1. init: `init(self, tc: TimeControl, fen: str | None = None) -> None`
   - Initialise your engine with a provided time control and initial position in FEN (Forsyth-Edwards Notation)
-- go: `go(self, ms_left: int) -> str`
+2. go: `go(self, ms_left: int) -> str`
   - Come up with a move given the amount of time remaining in milliseconds
   - The response MUST be in UCI-flavoured LAN.
     - Examples: e2e4, e7e5, e1g1 (white short castling), e7e8q (for promotion)
     - Knights are notated as `n`, Kings are notated as `k`
-- move: `move(self, move: str) -> None`
+3. move: `move(self, move: str) -> None`
   - Apply a move to the engine's internal state
   - This move will arrive in the same UCI LAN as described above
   - The move will be legal, but may not be the one that your engine generated with `go`